 Around twice a year a workshop takes place at the Bibliothek Andreas Züst.
 For each workshop, a guest is invited to select a book from the collection of the library, which she or he will then use as the starting point for a two-day workshop.
 Incorporating book excerpts, discussions and associative journeys through the library, the basic idea is to approach a topic together.
 The workshop series is organized by Annett Höland and Simone Koller.

 Title: The reader, the writer and the robot II

 Location: Frösö Skrivarforum (SE)

-Collaborators: Theres K Agdler
+Collaborator: Theres K Agdler

 Our second workshop, ‘The reader, the writer and the robot’, took place at a writers forum in the green surroundings of Jämtland.

 Skype talk session and screening

 Title: Microbes I Have Known and Loved

 Location: Annual Reportt, Copenhagen (DK)

 Credit: Mikko Gaestel (photography)